ecovillage/wp_event/README.md

 ### Design and decisions

-This section is written without great care and will receive love once things settled.
+This section is written **without great care and will receive love __once things settled__**.

-Aim is to not reimplement ActiveRecord and work in agile fashion with intermediate cleanups in between.
+Aim is to not to re-implement ActiveRecord or Roar but to have a tailored solution for off-the-beat wordpress Custom Post Type post updates (and creations).

+We deal with three separate abstraction layers of entities (which correspond to Wordpress Posts of a Custom Post Type).
+On example of `Event`:

+  - the **post** `lib/wp_event/event_post.rb` handles

+#### History

 We deal with three separate abstraction layers of entities (which correspond to Wordpress Posts of a Custom Post Type).
 On example of `Event`: